 In grades 9-12 and in accelerated courses in the 8th grade, students earn one Carnegie unit for each one block course successfully completed.
-Courses such as Health and Success after High School are nine weeks courses.
-Students must complete both of the courses in the "set" they select.
 Completion will earn one full credit.
 In order to receive a state high school diploma, a student must attend the district school issuing the diploma for at least the semester immediately preceding graduation (except in the case of a bona fide change of residence where the sending school will not grant the diploma) and have earned a minimum of 24 Carnegie units.

-Language Arts
+Language Arts U.S. History

-U.S. History1 Carnegie Unit (must include study of Constitution)
+(must include study of Constitution)

-Economics 1/2 Carnegie Unit
+Economics

-Government 1/2 Carnegie Unit
+Government

-Other Social Studies 1 Carnegie Unit
+Other Social Studies

 Mathematics 4 Carnegie Units

-Science.
+Science 3 Carnegie Units

 Physical Education 1 Carnegie Unit

-Health Combination 1 Carnegie Unit
+Health

 Computer Science 1 Carnegie Unit

 Foreign Language or Career 1Carnegie Unit

 Electives

 TOTAL